-It’s becoming more popular to freshen air in houses in Opelika.
+It’s becoming more popular to freshen air in houses in Auburn and Opelika.
 That’s since it can also eradicate frequent indoor contaminants such as mold, mildew and bacteria.
 This is an added advantage if someone in your household has seasonal allergies or asthma.

 Uses for Germicidal UV Light in Your Home

 We put a germicidal UV light inside your HVAC system’s ductwork.
 Since the light is put inside the ductwork, it makes it compatible with many heating and cooling units.
 This also keeps its rays securely housed while giving strong purification for your home’s air.